McAfee Anti-Malware Engine 6400 BETA

 - Windows 7, Windows 8.x, Windows 10 (all 32-bit and x64 Editions)

-- FreeBSD 9.x, 10.x or 11.x for Intel with legacy compatibility library libc.so.3 installed
+- FreeBSD 9.x, 10.x and 11.x for Intel with legacy compatibility library libc.so.3 installed

 - Hewlett-Packard HP-UX 11iv3 for PA-RISC with the latest Standard HP-UX patch bundles installed